 - Introduction to Regular Expressions

-- Removing internal traffic
+- Using filters to remove internal traffic

-- Cleaning up URLs and other data
+- Cleaning up URLs to remove query parameters and duplication

 - Linking and AdWords account with Google Analytics